Trump refuses to answer questions in N.Y. attorney general probe | Politics

 Trump refuses to answer questions in N.Y. attorney general probe

-Former U.S. President Donald Trump said on Wednesday he refused to answer questions during an appearance before the New York state attorney general in a civil investigation into his family's business practices.
-New York State Attorney General Letitia James is looking into whether the Trump Organization inflated real estate values.
+Former U.S. President Donald Trump said on Wednesday he refused to answer questions during an appearance before New York state's attorney general in a civil investigation into his family's business practices, citing his constitutional right against self-incrimination.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)